Lisaluck/healthcare-backend/README.md

-create a readme for my django project which contain healthcare backend to be run on postman api Healthcare Backend System (Django REST Framework)
 A Django-based backend for a healthcare application that manages patients, doctors, and their mappings using JWT authentication.
 Built with Django REST Framework (DRF) and PostgreSQL.

 🚀 Features